Freezing beetroot - what you should pay attention to

 * Affiliate links / Image source: Amazon

-This way, your beetroot will remain fresh and beneficial when you are ready to use it.
+This way, your beetroot will remain fresh and beneficial when you're ready to use it.
 Try it out and enjoy beetroot all year round!
-Rote Bete einfrieren
+Freezing Beetroot

 Freezing beetroot is a great way to benefit from this healthy vegetable all year round.
-However, there are a few things you should consider to ensure that freezing is successful.
-First, you should peel and cut the beetroot into cubes or slices before freezing.
+But there are a few things you should pay attention to to ensure that freezing is successful.
+First, you should peel the beetroot and cut it into cubes or slices before freezing.
 Then, make sure they are completely cooled before placing them in the freezer.
 Here, you should ensure that the beetroot is packed in an airtight container or a freezer bag so that it does not dry out or get freezer burn.

 Our FAVORITE freezer containers for every use: